opensafely-core/cohort-extractor/README.md

 ## Run tests

-You can run everything in docker with `./run_tests.sh`.
+You can run everything in docker with `./run.sh pytest`.

 You can also run the tests in your own virtualenv, but either way you will (probably) still want to use docker to run a SQL Server instance: